 - Miranda rights violations

-If you’ve been arrested for an alcohol or marijuana DUI in Phoenix and you feel as if any of these defenses apply to your case, Belén Olmedo Guerra can help you determine what other defenses may be available for you against a criminal DUI charge.
-You must contact an attorney promptly, as DUI defenses are typically time sensitive.
+If you’ve been arrested for an alcohol or marijuana DUI in Phoenix AZ, Belén Olmedo Guerra can help you determine what DUI defense may be available for you against a criminal DUI charge.
+Be sure to reach out as soon as possible, as DUI defense cases are typically very time-sensitive.